ristiisa/pocketrgb-et/README.md

 ## To-Verify

-* The entire Pokédex has ben rewritten using the official translation from Fire red, but restoring some references like Cloyster enduring a napalm bomb or Ponyta jumping the whole Tokyo Tower
 * Pokémon scrolling speed
 * Bulbasaur starts moving at the beginning of the title music after the introduction notes
 * Original wild mon battle tile detection behavior restored, removing the Old Man glitch that never happened in the jp release